ebshimizu/hots-parser/README.md

 * `UnsupportedMap = -3` - Brawls are included in unsupported maps.
 * `ComputerPlayerFound = -4` - AI games will not parse.
 * `Incomplete = -5` - Partial replay detected.
 If the parser does not see a core destroyed it will be unable to find a winner and this status will be returned.
 * `TooOld = -6` - Related to Incomplete.
-Usually returned if a winner is unable to be determined from some very old replays.
+Usually returned if a winner is unable to be determined from some very old replays, or some recent incomplete replays.

 **Notes**